 Pol γ (gamma), Pol ν (nu) and Pol θ (theta) are examples of the family A DNA polymerases.

 Interestingly, family-A DNA polymerases are similar to that of the DNA Pol I of E.coli.
 However, the major role of E.coli DNA Pol I is in DNA replication, it is not involved in other activities.

 The leading strand synthesis is one of the major functions to perform in DNA replication.
 The enzymes in the present family perform the function of DNA synthesis in replication and are thus called replicative enzymes.

 Pol δ (delta) and Pol ε (epsilon) are members of Family B, adds billions of nucleotides to the growing DNA strand and hence they are the true polymerase functionally.

 Although the Pol α (alpha) is another member of this family, it works by complexing with the primase.

 Interestingly, family B polymerases have only 3’ to 5’ exonuclease activity.

 The function of Pol ζ (xi) is not understood well.

-Structurally, the family X are monomeric in nature having 8KDa DNA binding domain present on the NTD (N-terminal domain).
+Structurally, the family X is monomeric in nature having an 8KDa DNA binding domain present on the NTD (N-terminal domain).